Hiiirad/personal-notes/Tech Guide/Docker/README.md

   ```
   docker run SERVICE
   ```
 - List of containers with basic information.
-If you want to see the list of all containers (available, stopped and exited) use `-a`
+If you want to see the list of all containers (available, stopped, dead, and exited) use `-a`
   ```
   docker ps
   docker ps -a
   ```
+  - "dead" is used for a "defunct" container.
+For example, a container that you wanted to remove but it was only partially removed because resources were kept busy by an external process.
+Dead containers cannot be (re)started, they can only be removed.
+You can manually attempt to remove a dead container (if the problem causing it to not be removed in the first attempt failed), and the daemon will automatically attempt to remove dead containers when it's restarted.
 - Stop a container using container ID or NAME
   ```
   docker stop ID/NAME